 TeamCity Tomcat Configuration

-Use a dedicated "Connector" node in the server configuration with hard-coded public URL details and make sure the port configured in the connector is used only by the requests to the public URL configured.
+For a TeamCity Tomcat configuration, use the dedicated "Connector" node in the server configuration with hard-coded public URL details and make sure the port configured in the connector is used only by the requests to the public URL configured.

 This approach can be used with any proxy configuration, provided the configured port is receiving requests only to the configured public URL.